Multimodal Remote Inference

+In general, to empirically obtain the inference error function, we need to specify a task, train an inference model, and evaluate its performance under different AoI vectors.
+Specifically, we construct the inference error function using (\romannumeral 1) a simulation environment in the two-modality case, (\romannumeral 2) real-life trace data in the three-modality case, and (\romannumeral 3) synthetic data in the five-modality case.
+We illustrate each case in Fig.~\ref{fig:setup_all}.

-We use the OpenAI Bipedal Walker as our robot task, where a four-joint robot must run over stumps, pitfalls, and other obstacles (see~\cite{towers2024gymnasium} for details).
+\textbf{Two-Modality Case: Simulated Robot State Prediction.} In this case, we consider a robot state prediction task in which the goal is to predict the robot's velocity using sequential LiDAR measurements and control signals.
+We use the OpenAI Bipedal Walker simulation environment for this task, in which a four-joint robot traverses terrain with stumps, pits, and other obstacles (see OpenAI Gymnasium~\cite{towers2024gymnasium} for details).
 The reinforcement learning algorithm used to control the robot is TD3-FORK~\cite{9683288}, which achieves state-of-the-art performance on this task.
-After training the control model, we generate a time-series dataset in the OpenAI Gymnasium simulation environment, consisting of LiDAR rangefinder measurements, robot state information, and joint control signals.
+Using the trained robot, we generate a time-series dataset that includes robot velocity, LiDAR range measurements, and joint control signals.